Gargant0373/StackerInEveryProgrammingLanguage/README.md

-# Tetris in Every Programming Language
+# Stacker in Every Programming Language
-I believe Tetris should exist in every form there is.
+I believe Stacker should exist in every form there is.

 Nothing more to say.